Photo from Re-Edition Magazine

 At Home Lash Perm

 I know my friend wasn’t completely crazy for heating her eyelash curler.
-I am still a bit weary of effectiveness (or even simply burning off all my lashes), but people swear that heated lash curlers keep the curl held for longer.
+I am still a bit weary of effectiveness (or even simply burning off all my lashes), but people swear that heated eyelash curlers keep the curl held for longer.
 This tool works by gently pressing against the middle of your lash while it creates the curl.

 The Deep Curl